samplchallenges/SAMPL6/physical_properties/pKa/README.md

 For detailed instructions for pKa challenge: [SAMPL6/pKa_challenge_instructions.md](../../pKa_challenge_instructions.md)

+Experimental pKa measurements were made available in this repository after the pKa challenge deadline and can be found under `experimental_data/` directory.

 ## Manifest

 - `/molecule_ID_and_SMILES.csv` - CSV file that indicates SAMPL6 pKa challenge molecule IDs and canonical isomeric SMILES.